Vrushali-231005/StockSync/README.md

 - **backend/** – Express.js server, MongoDB models, controllers, routes
 - **frontend/** – React app (Vite), Tailwind CSS, Lucide icons

+##For Login
+-admin dashboard - email:admin@gmail.com
+                 - pass : admin123
+-employee dashboard - Adda employee in admin dashboard . you will get a password on registered email use that for login and test

 ## Features
 - Employee management
 - Inventory management with CRUD